theooos/ShortCopy/README.md

 Uses goo.gl to convert URLs.
 You will have to provide your own API access token for it to work however.

 ## Usage
-The key command to activate this is Alt+Shift+P.
+The key command to activate this is Alt+Shift+C.